zaaaappp/dots/README.md

 # Installation

-To install, run the commands below (No installer)
+To install, run the commands below

 WARNING: This will replace your current configuration
 ```shell